-Pat Light is an assistant editor at CFA Institute.
+Pat Light was an assistant editor at CFA Institute.
 Before joining the CFA Institute editorial staff, he worked as a teacher.
 Light has a bachelor's degree in English from Duke University.

 A team of researchers set about investigating the role of volatility premiums in institutional investment portfolios.
 Their simulations showed that modest allocations to short volatility exposure have the potential to enhance long-term returns.
 One of the researchers, William Fallon, spoke with Pat Light about these new insights.